aws-samples/emr-on-eks-for-transient-emr-clusters/README.md

 ```
 ### Step 8: Logging setup (CloudWatch and S3)

-EMR on EKS natively support logging options with S3 and CloudWatch.
+EMR on EKS natively support logging options with S3 (For Long term log retension)  and CloudWatch (for shorterm analysis and event triggers).
 In this step we are going to setup CloudWatch log group and also an S3 bucket for each virtual cluster.

 ```console